graphql/graphql-spec/rfcs/OperationExpressions.md

 ## Grammar

-Note all the Lexical Tokens, `OperationType` and `Alias` are defined as in the GraphQL spec; however **whitespace is not ignored** - in fact there are no ignored characters.
+The Lexical Tokens below plus `OperationType` and `Alias` are defined as in the GraphQL spec.
+Note there are no ignored characters: **whitespace is not ignored**.

 ### Lexical Tokens